zerodogg/scriptbucket/README.markdown

                         video podcast and play it.

     grandomwallpaper    Randomly sets a wallpaper for users using nautilus/GNOME.

+    gui_default_tango.vim A theme for gvim that makes gvim look like vim does by default in the gnome terminal with the tango colour scheme

     latexb              A simple utility script to help easily build LaTeX documents.